t2-project/devops/README.md

 # DevOps

-This repository includes all the files that are relevant to deploy, test and operate the T2-Project, for both variants, microservices and monolith.
+This repository includes all the files that are relevant to deploy, test and operate the T2-Project, for both variants, T2-Microservices and T2-Modulith.

 For more information read the [documentation](https://t2-documentation.readthedocs.io/en/latest/).